 But there’s a problem: You might know how your brand stands out, but your customers and other critical audiences don’t.

 It’s not enough for consumers to know you exist; they need to understand the values and mission that drive your company.
 Many companies think the answer to brand awareness is to post about their products and services 24/7, but that’s not the best strategy.
 A BuzzStream survey found that 45 percent of respondents will unfollow a brand that’s too self-promotional on social media, which decreases your brand awareness and harms your reputation.
 Of course, not all self-promotion is bad.
 But it’s hard to like a brand that’s only focused on itself—and likeability is key to building your brand’s reputation.

 Hootsuite recommends following the rule of thirds: one-third self-promotional content, one-third sharing ideas from relevant thought leaders, and one-third personal interactions that build your brand.
-The good news: this balanced combination can be the first step toward a
+The good news: this balanced combination can be the first step toward a likable brand.

 That same BuzzStream survey shows that the number one reason people follow a company is that they simply like the brand.
 Your brand can become likable by showing consumers your company’s authentic personality and values.
 You need to tell your story.